 What is chickenpox?

 Chickenpox is an infection caused by the varicella virus.
 Chickenpox is spread when an infected person coughs or sneezes.
-It is also spread when you touch the fluid that comes out of chickenpox blisters.
+It is also spread when you or your child touch the fluid that comes out of chickenpox blisters.

 What are the signs and symptoms of chickenpox?